 Yuval had a 15-year career as an international news producer, working for the AP, NBC News, and PBS, mostly covering the Middle East.
 Highlights of his reporting include the Rabin assassination, the 1996 and 1999 Israeli elections, the 2000 Camp David Peace Talks, the 2nd Intifada, and the war in Iraq.
 He was twice nominated for a News Emmy.

 In 2010, Yuval co-founded MYLKmedia, a production company located in NYC that produces award-winning advocacy films for nonprofits, foundations, and causes, as well as family legacy and tribute films.
-Yuval has made films for a number of pro-Middle East peace organizations, such as, J Street, ALLMEP, OneVoice, and the NIF.
+Yuval has made films for a number of pro-Mideast peace organizations, such as, J Street, ALLMEP, OneVoice, and the NIF.
 In 2017, MYLKmedia won a DoGooder video award for a film about Hand in Hand, the bi-lingual network of schools in Israel.

 Yuval, who was born and raised in London to Israeli parents, is a funder of several organizations that promote Middle East peace and democracy building in Israel.
 He is the Co-Chair of the J Street NYC chapter and a member of J Street’s Finance Committee.
 He sits on the steering committee of DemocraTV and is a founding member of Kanaf, a strategic initiative to help build the political infrastructure of Israel’s liberal democratic camp.
-Yuval is also in the process of constructing an investment portfolio that is aligned with his values, including a focus around climate change, sustainable agriculture and gender equity.
+Yuval is also a values-aligned investor, with a focus around climate change, sustainable agriculture and gender equity.

-Yuval served voluntarily in the IDF as an artilleryman and holds a Masters in International Affairs from Columbia University.
+Yuval served a year in the IDF as an artilleryman and holds a Masters in International Affairs from Columbia University.
 He is an avid footballer, hiker, runner, reader and gig-goer… and a long-suffering supporter of Tottenham Hotspur FC.